 - How to apply these principles in field assessments

-- How to correctly record condition assessments in accordance with the T98 processes in a consistent, repeatable way
+- How to correctly record asset conditions in accordance with the Condition Assessment Manual in a consistent, repeatable way (also known as T98 Inspections)

 Dr John Chatterton